-The Unicodes are stored within a variable.
-Every identical chess piece has the same Unicode.
-There must be a total of twelve Unicodes to represent the black and white pieces.
+The Unicode characters are stored within string variables.
+Every identical chess piece of the same color has the same Unicode.
+There are a total of twelve Unicode characters needed to represent the black and white pieces: pawn, knight, bishop, rook, queen and king, for both colors.

-A Unicode functions like a text.
 We can put a chess piece on a button by configuring the button to contain the text of a selected Unicode.
 This way we can set the starting position of the chess game by setting the text of the buttons.